Carson Wentz Player Prop Bets for NFL Week 18 | Indianapolis vs. Jacksonville 1/9/2022

 - Against the Raiders last week, Wentz went 16-for-27 (59.3%) for 148 yards with one touchdown pass.

-- Wentz has thrown for 430 yards (143.3 ypg), completing 58.2% of his passes and collecting four touchdown passes and one interception over his last three games.
+- Wentz has passed for 430 yards while completing 58.2% of his throws (39-of-67), with four touchdowns and one interception (143.3 yards per game) over his last three outings.

 Wentz's Indianapolis Teammates